We will begin accepting applications to the 2024 Sewanee Writers' Conference on January 15.

 Fellowship (Walter E. Dakin, Father William Ralston, or John N. Wall) applicants in poetry and fiction should have a book published by an academic or commercial publisher.
 Self-published titles are not considered eligible.
 Novellas and chapbooks are eligible for scholarship applications, but not for fellowships.
 We will accept fellowship applicants with books in press, but only if the book is in publication by the time of the Conference.

-Scholarship (Tennessee Williams, Stanley Elkin, Claudia Emerson, Horton Foote, Barry Hannah, Anthony Hecht, John Hollander, Donald Justice, Romulus Linney, Howard Nemerov, Mark Strand, Peter Taylor, Mona Van Duyn, Georges and Anne Borchardt, or Susannah McCorkle) applicants in poetry and fiction should have a number of genre-specific publications.
+Scholarship (Tennessee Williams, Stanley Elkin, Claudia Emerson, Horton Foote, Barry Hannah, Anthony Hecht, John Hollander, Donald Justice, Romulus Linney, Howard Nemerov, Mark Strand, Peter Taylor, Mona Van Duyn, Mary Willard, Georges and Anne Borchardt, or Susannah McCorkle) applicants in poetry and fiction should have a number of genre-specific publications.

 Writers can only attend the Conference on a traditional scholarship once and a fellowship once in any particular genre.

 The Sewanee Writers' Conference proudly supports a diverse community of writers dedicated to developing their craft and is committed to providing a welcoming, comfortable atmosphere for all.
 We have up-to-date diversity and harassment policies which follow best practices focused on training for all faculty and staff.
 We provide complaint reporting information to all writers regarding the University of the South's Non-Discrimination, Harassment, and Retaliation Policy; and have a Conference Deputy Title IX Coordinator.
 We conduct all Conference activities with compassion and a generosity of spirit.